gravity-igpcea/cnn_for_earthquake_classification/README.md

 * `merge_dayplot.py`: a merge script
 * `XX.MXI_dayplot_[0-64800].png`: marked earthquakes of the day

+## Train data
+We provide a catalog ("MXI_catalog_for_train.txt") for train dataset,you can send a request to [CENC](http://news.ceic.ac.cn/index.html?time=1523511012) or [dmc](http://www.seisdmc.ac.cn/) and download the related waveform data.

 ## Trained model
-Our model is trained on data from wenchuan aftershocks using over 20000 earthquakes slices (30s) and over 60000 slices of noises (30s)
-The directory `trained_model` contains:
+We also privided a model which was trained on over 20000 earthquakes slices (30s) and over 60000 slices of noises (30s) The directory `trained_model` contains:
 * `convnetquake`: trained model